 a.
 You can only buy land in Taiwan, in case your home country offers the same privileges to Taiwanese citizens.

 c.
-You can use land for residential purposes, business sites, shops, churches, factories, office buildings, schools for children of foreigners, hospitals, diplomatic and consular buildings, for organizations that promote public welfare, and cemeteries.
+You can use the land for residential purposes, business sites, shops, churches, factories, office buildings, schools for children of foreigners, hospitals, diplomatic and consular buildings, organizations that promote public welfare, and cemeteries.